radj307/volume-control/docs/HowToContributeTranslations.md

 Each translated [string](https://en.wikipedia.org/wiki/String_(computer_science)) used by Volume Control is accessed via a **PATH** that corresponds to the structure of the translation config file.
 These paths are named and organized in such a way as to *(loosely)* represent the underlying XAML code that defines the structure of the window.
 **These path names MUST be in English and cannot be changed!**

-If you follow the instructions in this guide, you won't need to worry about string paths.
-This section is included to highlight the importance of not editing the structure or key names in the translation config file.

 For example, the path `VolumeControl.MainWindow.CaptionBar.Title.Content` refers to the window title:
 ![](https://i.imgur.com/w05XhDN.png)
 and appears in the translation config as a series of nested JSON objects with a JSON string value in it: